akthammomani/SQL-Data-Science-Projects/country_club_DB/README.md

    ✔ We used subqueries in FROM Clause.

-   ✔ We used nested and correlated subqueries, and common table expressions to extract, match, and organize large amounts of data.
+   ✔ We used nested and correlated subqueries to extract, match, and organize large amounts of data.

    ✔ We used ORDER BY, GROUB BY, WHERE and HAVING to filter and manipulate the Data.